St. Mark's Bookshop: History

 Its first location was at 13 St. Marks Place.
-This space had a mezzanine level that ran along the shop's right side.
+Originally the store was on the first floor, up two steps from the street.
+Around 1982 the store added two the basement level where most of the sections related to social history were housed.
+Also around the time the basement opened the store created a section named "Structuralism and Since" which was one of the first collections of what has become. more generally known as "critical theory".
 In 1987, it moved across the street to 12 St. Marks Place, built originally as the home of the Deutsch-Amerikanische Schuetzen Gesellschaft, or German American Shooting Society.
 The owners were wooed away from this location to below a Cooper Union dormitory on Third Avenue and Stuyvesant Street by the then-vice president of Cooper Union for lower rent.
 (The point of the lure was the development of the Green Building on the east side of Third Avenue between Sixth and Seventh Streets.)

 It made a great deal of money in the 1990s and 2000s, especially on weekends.
 Former employee Margarita Shalina wrote in 2016 that at this time, "it was flush with money."
 Some of this was due to the popularity of its expensive art books.
 Jacques Derrida was known to have visited, as well as Daniel Craig and a drunk Susan Sontag.
 Other visitors included Madonna and Philip Glass, and when the store started to accommodate speakers, Slavoj Zizek and Michael Moore.